 These are some of the apps and open source code I’ve written or been involved in lately.
 It’s all available on GitHub.

+I currently work for the Consumer Financial Protection Bureau.
 As a CFPB employee, I’ve created or helped create the following projects:

 - Django-Flags is a feature flag library for Django.

 - Wagtail-Flags is a Wagtail UI for the Django-Flags library.

 - Regdown is a Python-Markdown extension for regulation text.